 Our water and sewerage networks are complex and we have invested heavily in network reinforcement to anticipate new developments.
-We liaise with local authorities and developers to understand their requirements and to ensure that our network has sufficient capacity to allow new developments.
+We liaise with local authorities and new connection services' customers to understand their requirements and to ensure that our network has sufficient capacity to allow new developments.
 Our infrastructure charges will recover the cost of network reinforcement required for new development.

-Our infrastructure charges for 2020/21 are based on the forecast cost of upstream and downstream network reinforcement in our region.
-We have set infrastructure charges for 2020/21 bearing in mind expenditure allowed in Ofwat's PR19 final determination.
+Our infrastructure charges for 2021-22 are based on the actual and forecast cost of upstream and downstream network reinforcement in our region.